AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-preview-topics.md

     >[!NOTE]
     >
-    > You can view the version of the active topic or DITA map in the top right corner of the secondary toolbar.
+    > You can view the version of the active topic or DITA map in the top right corner of the toolbar.

     >[!IMPORTANT]
     >